davidkern13/TypeScript-Cheatsheets/README.md

 ### Pick

-> Pick is a utility type that selects specific properties from a given type.
+> Pick utility creates a new type by selecting specific properties from a given type.

 ```javascript
 type User = {